Gastrotheca fissipes

 Gastrotheca fissipes (common name: Igaracu marsupial frog) is a frog species in the frog family Hemiphractidae.
 It is endemic to eastern Brazil and known from the coastal lowlands of Pernambuco, Alagoas, Sergipe, and Bahia.

 Gastrotheca fissipes occur in primary and secondary forests and on the forest edges.
 They are mainly associated with terrestrial and arboreal bromeliads.

 Gastrotheca fissipes is a common species not considered threatened by the International Union for Conservation of Nature (IUCN).
-Major threat to it is habitat loss caused by agriculture, logging, collection of bromeliads, fire, and human settlement.
+Major threats to it include habitat loss caused by agriculture, logging, collection of bromeliads, fire, and human settlement.